pudeIko/piva/docs/source/dataloaders.rst

 .. figure:: ../img/dl-scheme.png
     :alt: Image not found.

-If the file format is not yet supported, one needs to implement a **Dataloader** and make it accessible for :mod:`piva`.
+If the file format is not yet supported, one needs to implement a custom **Dataloader** and make it accessible for :mod:`piva`.
 Detailed guidelines on how to do it can be found in section
 :ref:`"Writing custom Dataloader" <sec-custom-dl>`.